A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Limeni Greece - Iconic aerial view over the picturesque famous Limeni village in Mani area Laconia, Greece, Europe

 Although small, Limeni has a fascinating history.
-It is the home of the Mavromichalides family, a hegemonic family who ruled over the island and were considered important in the 1821 Greek liberation struggle and Greek politics.
+It is closely associated with the Mavromichalis (Mavromichalides) family, a prominent Maniot family whose members played important roles in the 1821 Greek War of Independence and later in Greek politics.

 Limeni traditional fishing village at Peloponnese, Mani, Greece